anpham6/chrome-docs/source/cloud/gcp.rst

 - **npm** i *@pi-r/gcp*

-.. note:: The alias "gcloud" can be used in place of "gcp" for the **service** property.
+.. tip:: The alias "gcloud" can be used in place of "gcp" for the **service** property.

 Storage
 =======